40 Partial Fractions

 ex = (x^2 - 1) / (x^4 + 5x^2 + 7)

-But the integral is something best suited to a computer algebra system:
+But the integral is something best suited for a computer algebra system:

 integrate(ex, x)